-This statement is made by Revlon International Corporation – United Kingdom Branch.
-It is a statement made in accordance with Section 54 of the Modern Slavery Act 2015 (the “MSA”) and covers the financial year from 1 January 2016 to 31 December 2016.
+This statement is made by Revlon International Corporation – U.K. Branch.
+It is a statement made in accordance with Section 54 of the Modern Slavery Act 2015 (the “MSA”) and covers the year from 1 January 2019 to 31 December 2019.

 BACKGROUND AND SUPPLY CHAIN

-Revlon International Corporation – United Kingdom Branch, is the U.K. branch of Revlon International Corporation, a U.S. corporation.
-Revlon is a global beauty company that markets, distributes and sells fragrance, skin care and cosmetic products in the United States, the United Kingdom, and approximately 150 other countries worldwide.
-To find out more about our brand, please see: www.revlon.com.
+Revlon International Corporation – United Kingdom Branch, is a U.K. branch of Revlon Consumer Products Corporation, a U.S. corporation.
+Revlon is a global beauty company that markets, distributes and sells fragrances, skin care and cosmetics in the United States, the United Kingdom, and approximately 150 other countries worldwide.
+To find out more about the Revlon brand, please see: www.revlon.com.

-Revlon is in the process of enhancing its responsible and ethical sourcing practices, including a new Third Party Code of Conduct, a new approach for mapping and prioritizing risks in the supply chain, and new procedures for compliance monitoring, auditing, and developing corrective and preventative action plans.
+Revlon continues to review, monitor and enhance its responsible and ethical sourcing practices, which includes our Third Party Code of Conduct, which sets out our approach for mapping and prioritising risks in the supply chain, and the procedures for compliance monitoring, auditing, and developing corrective and preventative action plans.

-We are committed to adhering to the highest ethical standards in the conduct of our business, and we endeavor to operate our businesses throughout the world in full compliance with all applicable laws and regulations and with integrity and honesty, and we require our suppliers to conduct their business and operations in accordance with these standards.
+We are committed to adhering to the highest ethical standards in the conduct of our business, and we endeavour to operate our business throughout the world in full compliance with all applicable laws and regulations with integrity and honesty, and we require our suppliers to conduct their business and operations in accordance with these standards.

-Our products and components are manufactured at the Company’s manufacturing facilities around the world and supplied by large, established third party manufacturers that provide similar types of products and components for other global beauty companies.
-Our contractual agreements with these companies require them to comply with all applicable laws relating to the manufacture, packaging, labeling, supply, shipment and transportation of our products, which includes, among other things, prohibitions on the use of forced labor and human trafficking.
+Our products and components are manufactured at the Company’s manufacturing facilities around the world and supplied by established third party manufacturers that provide similar types of products and components for other global beauty companies.
+Our contractual agreements with these companies require them to comply with our Third Party Code of Conduct, as well as with all applicable laws relating to the manufacture, packaging, labelling, supply, shipment and transportation of our products, which includes, among other things, prohibitions on the use of forced labour and human trafficking.

 POLICIES ON SLAVERY AND TRAFFICKING

-Revlon is fully committed to the protection of human rights and strongly opposes the use of illegal child labor, forced labor, and all other forms of human exploitation and unacceptable treatment of workers.
-All employees must be treated with respect and dignity and must not be subjected to any physical, verbal, psychological or sexual abuse of misconduct.
-We will only conduct businesses with organizations that respect human rights and are fair to their employees.
+Revlon is fully committed to the protection of human rights and strongly opposes the use of illegal child labour, forced labour, and all forms of human exploitation and unacceptable treatment of workers.
+All employees must be treated with respect and dignity and must not be subjected to any physical, verbal or psychological or sexual abuse or misconduct.
+We will only conduct business with organisations that respect human rights and are fair to their employees.

 As stated by our Third Party Code of Conduct: